strawbees/learning-cms/README.md

 # Learning CMS

 This repository contains the source code of the Strawbees Learning CMS.
 The CMS itself is a WordPress installation.
-It provides data to the clients via WordPress's via a GraphQL endpoint (or built-in REST API).
+It provides data to the clients via WordPress's via built-in REST API.

 **No front end will be rendered from this CMS, this is a strictly headless WordPress setup**.